JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7900 days**.

-And here is a just a random fact -  **The New York Yankees have appeared in the World Series a league leading 38 times and won 26 titles**.
+And here is a just a random fact -  **By partially filling saucers with vinegar and distributing the saucers around a room, you can eliminate odors**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)